cupnoodle/fluffyes/80-validate-local-receipt.md

+Table of contents:

+1. Disclaimer and Caveats
+2. Prerequisite
+3. Installation
+4. Getting the receipt data
+5. Check if user has purchased products or has active subscription
+6. Check receipt original app version
+7. Validate receipt

 ## Disclaimer and Caveats

 This tutorial is aimed to get you on feet to validate and read the in-app purchase receipt data as easy as possible using a library, this might make your app easier for jailbreaker to retrieve your app's premium content for free.